notaSWE/heatmap/README.md

 * msft,7
 * NVDA,13

 Due to Polygon.io API limitations, the script will sleep 12 seconds in between API calls if you have more than 5 items in `myport.csv`

+And lastly, the stocks mentioned anywhere in this project were randomly chosen and some of the data falsified for demonstrative purposes.